 8. If a pelvic exam is required, this is what you can expect.

 According to the American College of Obstetricians and Gynecologists (ACOG), there are three parts to a pelvic exam.
-Your gynecologist will first perform an external exam to ensure your labia, clitoris, and the opening of your vagina all look healthy and normal.
+Your gynecologist will first perform an external exam to check that your labia, clitoris, and the opening of your vagina look healthy and normal.
 The next part of a pelvic exam is a vaginal and cervical exam.
 To do this, your doctor will use a speculum, which is inserted into the vagina and slightly expanded to allow the doctor to fully see the vaginal walls and cervix.
 While the speculum is inserted, your doctor will then perform a pap smear test by carefully sampling the cervix with a soft brush to collect samples, which will be checked for sexually transmitted infections and abnormal changes in the cervix that could lead to cancer.
 And finally, your doctor will check your reproductive organs.
-He or she will do this by inserting one or two fingers into the vagina while simultaneously applying gentle pressure to your lower abdomen to ensure your uterus and ovaries are healthy.
-While there are three separate parts to this process, the good news is that the entire exam will only take approximately 2-3 minutes to complete!
+He or she will do this by inserting one or two fingers into the vagina while simultaneously applying gentle pressure to your lower abdomen to check that your uterus and ovaries are healthy.
+While there are three separate parts to this process, the good news is that the entire exam will take approximately 2-3 minutes to complete!

 9. If you are on your period the day of your scheduled appointment, call your doctor to reschedule.